-2.5.55 Number of Electors to Submit a Proposal Regarding Wards and Representation prescribed number of electors required to put forward a proposal increase from 250 (or 10 percent of electors) to 500
+2.5.48 Number of Electors to Submit a Proposal Regarding Wards and Representation prescribed number of electors required to put forward a proposal increase from 250 (or 10 percent of electors) to 500 (or 10 percent of electors), whichever is fewer.

-Position Statement Clause 3(1) of Schedule 2.2 should be amended so that the electors.
+Position Statement Clause 3(1) of Schedule 2.2 should be amended so that the of electors.